Psychological and Behavioural Sciences

 Admissions

-There are no required A-levels (or equivalents) for candidates applying to Caius to read PBS.
+Candidates applying to Caius to read PBS must have taken Maths or Biology to A level (or equivalent).
+If you are considering applying without one of these subjects, please get in touch with the Admissions Office.
 It is explicitly not necessary to have studied Psychology before.
-Among the science subjects, Maths, Physics, Chemistry, Biology and Computer Science all provide useful background for the PBS course.
-We equally welcome applicants with a background in the humanities who would like to study human behaviour empirically and who would enjoy mastering the neuroscientific aspects of the course.
+Among the science subjects, Physics, Chemistry, and Computer Science all provide useful background for the PBS course (along with Maths and Biology).
+We equally welcome applicants with a background predominantly in the humanities who would like to study human behaviour empirically and who would enjoy mastering the neuroscientific aspects of the course.
 We have found that students with excellent A-levels in academic Arts subjects – and a readiness to adopt a scientific approach to Psychology – are able to excel on the PBS course.
 Whatever subjects you are currently studying, we are looking for high academic achievement, a capacity for logical thought and an ability to impose structure on diverse material.
-Suitably qualified applicants will be interviewed and will also be asked to sit a written test, which will include summarising a passage of text on a general topic.
+Suitably qualified applicants will be interviewed.
+There will be no written test in PBS this year.

 If you have any queries about Admissions, please contact admissions@cai.cam.ac.uk.